diequies/100daysofdata/README.md

 ---

+### **Day 58-59 of #100DaysOfData Challenge**

+I aggregate days 58 and 59 because, even though I could spend time in data science, the progress was no so high.
+I could increase the items I am focusing on, now I have active both projects and the book again.

+1. **Project**: [Building A Recommendation System For Cognitive Exercises and Training Programs](https://omdena.com/projects/cognitive-exercises/).
+During these days I kept re-organizing, tidying up the code and completing the documentation.
+We are on our last week and it seems we would have to do a walkthrough of our code.
+2. **Project**: [Zoopla London Houses Price Prediction from Scratch](https://github.com/diequies/zoopla_houses).
+Finally I found an alternative API to request pub and restaurants information, it is called **OSMNX** and still uses Open Street Maps.
+But in this case handles better the timeouts in hardly fails.
+It is still quite slow, probably a couple of days to gather the info of 18k houses.
+3. **Book**: [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/).
+It has been I while since the last time I read the book.
+These days I progressed in the *Pandas* chapter, specifically using *groupby* and *pivot_table*.
+They are quite basic functions of *Pandas*, but I could learn a some further functionalities quite interesting.
+Also, how they work internally.
+Understanding their internal pipeline, makes easier to understand what actually happens when you call them.
+In summary, it splits the data by the varieble we specify, then apply the function (sum, mean, min, etc.) and finally combine the data again.

+---

 ### **Day 57 of #100DaysOfData Challenge**

 Another day focused in documentation, probably the last one, but then I will need to find another task in **Omdena**.
 The most likely is that I will try to understand the rest of the code, although it is very high level.